 The Peru-Australia Free Trade Agreement

-Though still waiting for ratification on Australia’s part, the deal is set to have a major impact on both nation’s economies and range of sectors.
+Though still waiting for ratification on Australia’s part, the deal is set to have a major impact on both nations’ economies and a range of sectors.

 Trade Partners – The Pacific Alliance